taui11/schwammerlRohr/README.md

 |   ├── definitions/      # Singularity definitions
 |   ├── report.rmd        # Rmd file for the final report (using mycoBinR)
 |   ├── setup.sh          # Setup file
-|   └── Snakefile         # Snakefile for runing the pipeline
+|   ├── Snakefile         # Snakefile for runing the pipeline
+|   └── tmp               # temporary folder used for setup and pipeline
 ├── PacBio_data/          # Input data
 ├── PacBio_output/        # Pipeline output
 └── README.md             # This file